FuZhiyu/optimalgiv/README.md

 > This README focuses on the use for Python API.
 For more technical documentation, please see [the Julia package](https://github.com/FuZhiyu/OptimalGIV.jl/blob/main/README.md) and the [companion paper](https://fuzhiyu.me/TreasuryGIVPaper/Treasury_GIV_draft.pdf).

+> The multithreading capacity from PythonCall.jl is experimental.
+We recommend to set `import os; os.environ["PYTHON_JULIACALL_HANDLE_SIGNALS"] = "yes"` before import this package to avoid segfault or other crashes.
+See [this page](https://juliapy.github.io/PythonCall.jl/stable/juliacall/#py-multi-threading-signal-handling) for details.

 ## Installation